saeed-edalatpishe/profile-card/README.md

 - Animated Profile Card UI Design Using HTML & CSS and simple JQUERY
 - With a beautiful minimalist interface.
+- Compatible with all mobile devices and with a beautiful and pleasant user interface.

 # Preview: